-Workplace investigations are essential for a successful outcome where the allegations relate to harassment, discrimination, retaliation, whistleblower claims, favoritism, intimidation, unsafe work conditions or a hostile work environment.
-An investigation will uncover violations of internal policies or federal or state employment laws and assist the organization to formulate effective responses to the allegations.
+Workplace investigations are essential for a successful outcome where the allegations relate to harassment, discrimination, retaliation, whistleblower claims, favoritism, intimidation, unsafe work conditions, or a hostile work environment.
+In addition, an investigation may uncover violations of internal policies or federal or state employment laws and assist the organization in formulating effective responses to the allegations.
 We can advise you about investigative steps to take based on the unique circumstances of your case.

-"Michael, I want to thank you for the good work you did on behalf of the Savannah Airport Commission.
+Michael, I want to thank you for the good work you did on behalf of the Savannah Airport Commission.
 We retained you and your firm to conduct an investigation concerning issues in the operation of our police department.
 You handled this matter thoroughly, and gave us good legal advice, which assisted us in resolving our issues expeditiously.
 Your depth of experience in the problems of police departments was very helpful.
-I look forward to working with you again in the future." - B.S., General Counsel, Savannah Airport Commission
+I look forward to working with you again in the future.

 For a step-by-step explanation of our Firm’s approach to investigations, check out our Workplace Investigations FAQ page.

 Most law enforcement departments maintain internal bureaus or offices to investigate police misconduct.
-These commonly are designated the “Internal Affairs Office” or “Office of Professional Standards.”
+These commonly are designated the “Internal Affairs Office” or “Office of Professional Standards”.
 Individuals assigned to these departments frequently receive specialized POST-certified training that focuses on criminal and internal administrative matters.
-These investigators are specially trained to examine and determine whether law enforcement officers have violated criminal laws or their departments’ internal standing orders or standard operating procedures.
+These investigators are specially trained to examine and determine whether law enforcement officers have violated criminal laws, their departments’ internal standing orders, or standard operating procedures.

-Major differences exist between the principles applicable to such claims as compared to the policy or criminal law violations they usually investigate.
+Major differences exist between the principles applicable to such claims compared to the policy or criminal law violations they usually investigate.
 For example, an inquiry into a sexual harassment charge raised by a subordinate against a peer or superior officer differs greatly from an investigation into a criminal corruption or insubordination claim.
-The manner in which a law enforcement agency internally investigates such allegations may become a critical element in an agency’s defense against or liability for such civil rights law violations.
-It will be scrutinized or second guessed by federal administrative agencies, and ultimately by the Courts.
+How a law enforcement agency internally investigates such allegations may become a critical element in an agency’s defense against or liability for civil rights law violations.
+It may be scrutinized or second-guessed by federal administrative agencies and ultimately by the Courts.

 Our firm is uniquely equipped to assist law enforcement agencies in such cases.
 Our attorneys are experts in federal and state labor and employment law – especially those laws and regulations affecting police and sheriff’s agencies.
 Serving for nearly thirty years as General Counsel to the Georgia Association of Chiefs of Police, including a term as an Executive Board member of the International Association of Chiefs of Police, Michael Caldwell has counseled leadership of state, federal, and international law enforcement agencies and professional associations on human resource management issues arising every day in their agencies.

 Contact an experienced investigations attorney for help with workplace complaints

 At DeLong, Caldwell, Bridgers, Fitzpatrick & Benjamin, LLC our attorneys have extensive experience investigating workplace complaints to help employers resolve potentially damaging issues.
-To schedule a consultation, call our firm at 470-443-0524 or contact us online.
+To schedule a consultation, call our firm at or contact us online.
 Our office is ADA accessible.